UW-Libraries/uwlib-primo-nui/README.md

 This will enable you to pull from the Ex Libris repo in case they push out an update.

+## Running Gulp
+For now, I am using *browserify* to manage our local code.
+This requires a slight change to how you run gulp:

+`gulp run --view UW_NEW --browserify`

 ## To Get Update from Ex Libris

 ```